eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 "metadata: labels: app: cf-extserver"
 ```

 so a

 ```
 GET /api/v1/namespaces/<namespace>/pods/?labelSelector=app%3Dcf-extserver
 ```

 can be used to select the right pod-set for this cid-cluster.
+If blue/green updates should be used, the label "controller-revision-hash" and the current value of the own pod must be used.

 In that mode, the `address:cid` pairs of the other/foreign nodes of the pods-set are dynamically created using the same additional messages of the cluster-management-protocol, then in `Dynamic Nodes` above.